by-liu/RetinalApp/README.md

 └── predicts.txt
 ```

-As the model is under multi-label setting, there could be multiple predicted for classes for pixels in each image.
-Therefore, we output multiple masks for each image, with each corresponding to a class.
+As the model is under multi-label setting, there could be multiple lesions for the pixels in each image.
+Therefore, we output multiple masks for each image, with each corresponding to a particular class.

 The indices of the classes are as follows: